 Seeing is believing?

-In Sydney, Australia, a few years ago, a conversation was held between a male high school student and an evangelist.
+In Sydney, Australia, a few years ago, an evangelist told his audience about a conversation he had with a male high school student.
 The student said, “I’d believe in God if I could see him”.
 The evangelist replied “You’re too late.
 You’ve missed him.
 He was here 2000 years ago and he lived for 33 years as a Jew in Palestine”.

 Who were the witnesses of the Resurrection?